NZ Herald

 White House press secretary Karoline Leavitt shared President Donald Trump's intentions about a potential US invasion of Iran.
 Video / AFP

-President Donald Trump warns that Iran has a “maximum” of two weeks to avoid possible US air strikes, a day after saying that he would make a decision within a fortnight on whether to take military action.
+President Donald Trump warns that Iran has a “maximum” of two weeks to avoid possible US air strikes, a day after saying he would make a decision within a fortnight on whether to take military action.

 “I’m giving them a period of time, and I would say two weeks would be the maximum,” Trump told reporters said when asked if he could decide to strike Iran before that.

-Israel’s armed forces chief Eyal Zamir warns that his country should be “ready for a prolonged campaign” against Iran, as the longtime foes exchanged fire for the eighth day.
+Israel’s armed forces chief Eyal Zamir warns that his country should be “ready for a prolonged campaign” against Iran, as the long-time foes exchanged fire for the eighth day.

 “We have embarked on the most complex campaign in our history to remove a threat of such magnitude, against such an enemy.
 We must be ready for a prolonged campaign,” Zamir said in a video statement to Israelis.